john-cd/rust_howto/bk/drafts/other/architecture/software_architecture_process.md

 - Memory Management: Minimizing allocations and leveraging stack memory.
 - Profiling Tools: Using [`perf`][c-perf]⮳{{hi:perf}} or [`valgrind`][c-valgrind]⮳{{hi:valgrind}} for performance analysis.
 - Parallelism: Utilizing [`rayon`][c-rayon]⮳{{hi:rayon}} for data parallelism.
-- Concurrency: Fearless concurrency using threads, async/await, and message passing.
+- Concurrency: Fearless [concurrency][p-concurrency] using threads, async/await, and message passing.

 See [[performance | Performance]] and [[development-tools_profiling | Profiling]].

 ## Deployment and Operations {#skip}

 - [[building | Build]]  the project using `cargo build`.
-- Containerize with Docker or deploy to a platform like AWS, GCP, or Azure.
+- Containerize with Docker or deploy to a platform like [AWS][p-aws], GCP, or Azure.
-- Integrate CI/CD pipelines using GitHub Actions, GitLab CI, or other tools.
+- Integrate CI/CD pipelines using [GitHub Actions][p-github-actions], GitLab CI, or other tools.
 - Observability: Monitor with tools like Prometheus or Grafana.

 ## See also {#skip}